jimbucktoo/inquizlit-frontend/README.md

 ## Technologies

 * [Angular](https://www.angular.io) - Angular is a TypeScript-based open-source front-end web application framework led by the Angular Team at Google and by a community of individuals and corporations.
 Angular is a complete rewrite from the same team that built AngularJS.
+* [Auth0](https://www.auth0.com) - Angular is a TypeScript-based open-source front-end web application framework led by the Angular Team at Google and by a community of individuals and corporations.
+Angular is a complete rewrite from the same team that built AngularJS.
 * [Bootstrap](https://www.getbootstrap.com/) - Bootstrap is a free and open-source front-end framework for developing websites and web applications.
+* [Heroku](https://www.heroku.com/) - Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
+* [Node.js](https://www.nodejs.org/) - Node.js is an open-source, cross-platform JavaScript run-time environment that executes JavaScript code outside of a browser.
+* [NPM](https://www.npmjs.com/) - npm is a package manager for the JavaScript programming language.
+It is the default package manager for the JavaScript runtime environment Node.js.

 ## Contributing